-The Trade in Value-Added database provides data on international trade, supply chains, component sourcing and global economic integration.
-TiVA uses a methodology designed by the OECD and the WTO to reflect the complexity of international production.
+The Trade in Value Added (TiVA) database provides statistics on international trade, supply chains, component sourcing and global economic integration.
+TiVA uses an OECD-WTO methodology designed to reflect the complexity of international production.
 Underlying observations are from the OECD Inter-Country Input-Output (ICIO) database.

-EUI members have access to all OECD data and documentation via the online OECD iLibrary.
+OECD statistical data is available via the OECD iLibrary.

-The TiVA database covers 61 economies - including all OECD countries, the 28 EU member states and the G20.
-16 manufacturing, and 14 service sectors are covered.
+The TiVA database covers 64 economies - including all OECD countries, EU member states and the G20.
+16 manufacturing sectors and 14 service sectors are covered.